ddsky/spoonacular-api-clients/javascript/docs/MealPlanningApi.md

 //apiKeyScheme.apiKeyPrefix = 'Token';

 let apiInstance = new SpoonacularApi.MealPlanningApi();
-let username = dsky; // String | The username.
+let username = "dsky"; // String | The username.
-let startDate = 2020-06-01; // String | The start date of the meal planned week in the format yyyy-mm-dd. let hash = "hash_example"; // String | The private hash for the username. apiInstance.getMealPlanWeek(username, startDate, hash, (error, data, response) => {
+let startDate = "2020-06-01"; // String | The start date of the meal planned week in the format yyyy-mm-dd. let hash = "hash_example"; // String | The private hash for the username. apiInstance.getMealPlanWeek(username, startDate, hash, (error, data, response) => {
   if (error) {